ScriptedBits/Emulator-Auto-downloads/README.md

 Supercharge Your Retro Gaming Setup with one Click!

 Emulator Auto-Downloads is a passion project designed to save time by automating the download of the latest versions the top-tier gaming emulators.
-Powered by PowerShell, the **Emulator Auto-Downloads** takes the hassle out of finding and updating the best gaming emulators, letting you focus on your favorite retro and modern games.
+The **Emulator Auto-Downloads** takes the hassle out of finding and updating the best gaming emulators, letting you focus on your favorite retro and modern games.
 Whether you're setting up a new system or maintaining an existing one, this tool makes managing a wide range of emulators—from retro classics to modern consoles—effortless.

 ## Currently Supported Emulators: ##